Granola-Team/site/README.md

-# Welcome to Granola Team's Website
+# Granola Systems Website

 [![Netlify Status](https://api.netlify.com/api/v1/badges/f4cf0fdf-255b-4b70-8bb5-a29107ccb15c/deploy-status)](https://app.netlify.com/sites/granolateam/deploys)

-This is the repository of source code for Granola Systems's website at https://granolateam.netlify.app.
+This is the source code for the Granola Systems website (https://granola.team).

-## 🧞 Commands
+## 🧞 Development

 All commands are run from the root of the project, from a terminal: